Hassan Ramadan, MD

 Sometimes the medications do not completely clear away the infection.
 The child then requires a re-evaluation.

-Enlargement of a child’s adenoids, which are located in the back of the nose, may be a cause of sinusitis.
+Enlargement of a child’s adenoids, which are tonsil-like lymphoid tissue located in the back of the nose, may be a cause of sinusitis.
 If your child has frequent sinus infections and is a “mouth breather”, is unable to breath through his/her nose or snores loudly, then he/she should be checked for large adenoids.
 Your physician will be able to help make this diagnosis based on your child’s symptoms.
-Examination of the child’s nose and the use of x-rays are also important in looking for large adenoids.
+Examination of the child’s nose and the use of imaging studies are also important in looking for large adenoids.

 When your child continues to have sinus infections despite medical management, your physician will consider obtaining a CT scan to evaluate the sinuses and adenoids.
-Depending on the findings of the CT scan your physician may decide to do surgery.
-This may include removing the adenoids, washing out the sinuses, or both.
+Depending on the findings of the CT scan, your physician may decide there is a need to do surgery.
+This may include removing the adenoids, opening and washing out the sinuses, or both.
 Your doctor may perform additional tests to rule out other factors such as allergy, cystic fibrosis, ciliary dyskinesis, and immunodeficiency.

 It is very important for you to keep in contact with your physician.
 Your child depends on you.